static-frame/static-frame/doc/source/articles/upgrade.rst

 ____________________________________________________

-The concept of a "data frame" came long before Pandas.
-Today, the data frame finds realization in a wide variety of languages and implementations.
+The concept of a "data frame" object came long before Pandas: the first implementation may have been released as early as 1991 in the S language, a predecessor of R. Today, the data frame finds realization in a wide variety of languages and implementations.
 Pandas will continue to provide an excellent resource to a broad community of users.
 However, for situations where correctness and code maintainability are critical, StaticFrame offers an alternative designed to be more consistent and reduce opportunities for error.

-For more information about StaticFrame, see the documentation (http://static-frame.readthedocs.io) or project (https://github.com/InvestmentSystems/static-frame) sites.
+For more information about StaticFrame, see the documentation (http://static-frame.readthedocs.io) or project site (https://github.com/InvestmentSystems/static-frame).